SANNATHKOUSHIK/APP/README.md

-# KISAN
+# KISAAN
 ## Documentation

-Kisan is designed to accuratley detect crop diseases within seconds.
-Kisan detects problem in real time and shows accurate treatment solutions.
+Kisaan is designed to accuratley detect crop diseases within seconds.
+Kisaan detects problem in real time and shows accurate treatment solutions.
 Here is the best home farming app.

-kisan is a user friendly app that helps your plant to grow disease free.
-You can easily find the solution for your plant and get suggestions for healthy growth. kisan helps you to make homemade fertilizers.
+kisaan is a user friendly app that helps your plant to grow disease free.
+You can easily find the solution for your plant and get suggestions for healthy growth. kisaan helps you to make homemade fertilizers.

 ![main screen](https://user-images.githubusercontent.com/118742334/232313445-07133bb5-cbb1-4ce8-a471-ba16a5e8f816.png)

 ### Features
-KISAN trained in deep CNN with many layers to predict the diseases with high accuracy.
+KISAAN trained in deep CNN with many layers to predict the diseases with high accuracy.
 It can also provide the solutions for insects and pathogens.
 Kisan was trained over 3 globally identified crop diseases(blackspots,cankerpowdery mildew).
 Kisan takes probabilities for the diseases to find the interlinked causes for the disease so that the solutions cures the plant quicker.
+Kisaan gives you notifications evrey day to water your plant.

 ![Disease Detection](https://bitrefine.group/images/1920x870/damaged_leaves_1920x870.jpg)